Lens Mounts: Pentax K

 Film format: 36mm x 24mm (‘Full frame’)

-Mount communication: see table below for details.
+Mount communication: It’s complicated.
+See table below for details.

 Evolution of the Pentax K mount